Skip to the content

 Until now treatments have been tried ‘blindly’ without a diagnosis of what may be wrong with the endometrium.
 The clinic aims to improve success rates by using a range of tests to assess uterine receptivity and subsequently creating a personalised treatment plan for each patient based on the results.

-The new clinic will benefit patients who have had failed treatment cycles with good quality embryos following:
+The implantation clinic benefits patients who have had failed treatment cycles with good quality embryos following:

 How does it work?